vanhoefm/fragattacks/research/README.md

 <a id="id-test-broadcastfrag"></a>
 ## 7.7.
 Broadcast fragment attack tests (§6.4 -- CVE-2020-26145)

-- Because all these tests send broadcast frames, which are not automatically retransmitted, it is recommended to **execute these tests several times**.
-This is because background noise may prevent the tested devices from receiving the injected broadcast frame.
-So far only clients were affected by these attacks.
-Additionally, most clients are only vulnerble while connecting to the network (i.e. during the execution of the 4-way handshake).
+The following two tests send broadcast frames, which are not automatically retransmitted, and it is therefore recommended to **execute them several times**.
+This is because background noise may prevent the tested devices from receiving the injected broadcast frame:

-- `ping I,D,P --bcast-ra`: Variant of the attack whose result can be checked automatically by the test tool.
+- `ping I,D,P --bcast-ra`: Send a unicast ping in a plaintext broadcasted 2nd fragment once connected.
+The result of this variant of the attack is checked automatically by the test tool.

+- `ping D,BP --bcast-ra`: Here the above frame is sent while connecting to the network (i.e. during the 4-way handshake).
-- `ping D,BP --bcast-ra`: To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
+  This is important because several clients and APs are only vulnerable before completing the 4-way handshake.
+To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

 <a id="id-test-cloackamsdu"></a>
 ## 7.8.
-A-MSDUs EAPOL attack tests (§6.5 -- CVE-2020-26144)
+A-MSDU EAPOL attack tests (§6.5 -- CVE-2020-26144)

+- `eapol-amsdu I,P`: This is the standard test for the implementation-specific vulnerability discussed in Section 6.5 of the paper.
+Its result is checked automatically by the test tool.

-- `eapol-amsdu[-bad] BP`: These two tests inject the malicious frame while the client is still connecting to the network (i.e. during the execution of the 4-way handshake).
-This is important because several clients and APs are only vulnerable before completing the 4-way handshake.
+- Tests ending on `BP` (`eapol-amsdu BP` and `eapol-amsdu-bad BP`): These tests inject the malicious frame while the client is still connecting to the network (i.e. during the execution of the 4-way handshake).
   To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

-- `eapol-amsdu-bad BP` and `eapol-amsdu-bad I,P`: Several implementations incorrectly process A-MSDU frames that start with a valid EAPOL header.
+- Tests starting with `eapol-amsdu-bad` (`eapol-amsdu-bad BP` and `eapol-amsdu-bad I,P`): Several implementations incorrectly process A-MSDU frames whose first 6 bytes also equal a valid EAPOL header.
 To test these implementations, you have to use the `eapol-amsdu-bad` test variant.
 Note that if this tests succeeds, the impact of the attack is identical to implementations that correctly parse such frames (for details see Section 3.6 and 6.8 in the paper).

 ## 7.9.
 Troubleshooting checklist